 Fig. 5 shows the calculated EARC for each repairing cost model and fundamental natural period T of buildings.
-This vertical axis means EARC value and two horizontal axes mean the capacity of ductility ratio $\mu$ and base shear coefficient $C_0$ respectively.
-It is recognized that the case of building period T of 0.1 sec takes the highest value of EARC comparing to the other fundamental natural period T in this research.
-For the reference, the values of EARC (in case of $\mu$ =4 and $C_0$ =0.2) are shown in Fig. 5.
+This vertical axis means EARC value and two horizontal axes mean the capacity of ductility ratio μ and base shear coefficient C_0 respectively.
+It is recognized that the case of building period T of 0.1sec takes the highest value of EARC comparing to the other fundamental natural period T in this research.
+For the reference, the values of EARC (in case of μ =4 and C_0 =0.2) are shown in Fig. 5.
 And it is also recognized that lower ductility capacity and weaker base shear make the value of EARC higher.
 However Fig. 5 shows the reparability performance in terms of the quantitative expression as EARC, it may still be uncomfortable for engineers to preliminarily design the building structure.
 It is desired that the limitations of the reparability performance should be recognized as physical or engineered parameters, for instance a strength or displacement.
+Then in the next chapter, EARC is converted to the expression by engineered parameters.

-Figure 5.
-Calculating results of EARC
+Figure 5: Calculating results of EARC